Tropical depression expected to fizzle out in Atlantic Ocean

 TAMPA, Fla.
-(WFLA) — The tropical depression that formed over the Atlantic on Tuesday is forecast to weaken in the coming days and fizzle out, according to the National Hurricane Center.
+(WFLA) — A tropical depression over the Atlantic is forecast to weaken in the coming days and fizzle out, according to the National Hurricane Center.

 At 5 a.m.
 Wednesday, Tropical Depression 12 was about 480 miles west of the Cabo Verde Islands with maximum sustained winds near 35 mph, the NHC said in its 5 a.m. advisory.

-The depression, which formed Tuesday afternoon, was moving northwestward with little change in strength, and will likely continue that northwestward trek through Thursday, the center added.
+The system was moving northwestward with little change in strength, and will likely continue that northwestward trek through Thursday, the center added.

 “Little change in strength is forecast and the system is expected to dissipate in a couple of days,” the advisory said.